MakingLearningEzy/ELK_UT/README.md

+# NOTE
-** files and command having paths from my local system so when you use in your system please update paths to your local path .
+files and command having paths from my local system so when you use in your system please update paths to your local path .

 # ELK Application data flow